 The Bruce Trail

-This route is definitely not for the faint of heart, but if you are an avid hiker and adventure seeker, then add this trail to your list of the best hikes in Ontario.
-After all, The Bruce Trail is the oldest and longest footpath in all of Canada – if you’re looking for the best hiking trails in Ontario, it doesn’t get more epic than that!
+This route is not for the faint of heart, but if you are an avid hiker and adventure seeker, then add this trail to your list of the best hikes in Ontario.
+After all, The Bruce Trail is the oldest and longest footpath in all of Canada, so if you’re looking for one of the best hiking trails in Ontario, it doesn’t get more epic than that!

-One final tip before you pack up your vehicle to head to your next hiking adventure: Are you sure that your car is properly protected to drive you to and from all these treks?
-Check out
+One final tip before you pack up your vehicle to head to your next hiking adventure: ensure that your car is properly protected to drive you to and from all these great hiking trails in Ontario.
+Get

 Hannah Logan is a Canadian travel writer who dreams of being just like Indiana Jones.
 You can follow her travels on her personal travel blog